sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/in-depth/cli-advanced.md

 tags: ['Connectivity']
 ---

-The CLI can be used to invoke a number of calls in IdentityNow, including calls that are not specifically defined by the CLI.
-Below are some examples of making such calls.
+You can use the CLI to invoke a number of calls in IdentityNow, including calls that aren't specifically defined by the CLI.
+This section includes examples that show how you can invoke those calls:

-## Using provided CLI invoke calls
+## Use provided CLI invoke calls

-to find commands that are supported by the CLI you can use the `sail conn invoke -h` command:
+To find commands supported by the CLI, you can use the `sail conn invoke -h` command:

 ```bash
 Available Commands: